jaimie453/SPLProject/README.md

 To get the area of a square in Java, we create a Square class which has a method called getArea().
 By intializing a Square object with a size, we can call the getArea() method on the object itself.

-In a purely functional language such as Haskell, the data is separate from the implemention (functions).
+In a purely functional language such as Haskell, the data is separate from the implementation (functions).
 As a result, a getSquareArea function is defined which takes in the area of the square and returns the area.

 ## Example 2 - Type inference